-The approved source of income for the Northern California Hospital and Institution Committee is from the Pink Can collections at A.A. meetings and activities, from other donations by AA groups, and from personal contributions by members of A.A.
+The approved source of income for the Northern California Hospital and Institution Committee is from the Pink Can collections at A.A. meetings and activities, contributions by A.A.
+Groups, and from personal contributions by A.A. members.
 Funds collected in the Pink Cans are 'dedicated funds' given by group members specifically for the purpose of supporting the work of H&I and cannot be used for any other group purpose.